Configure an IMAP connection using the ImapCon R6 class.

 name

-A string containing the name of the new mail folder to be renamed.
+A string containing the name of the mail folder to be renamed.
 If no name is passed, the command will be executed using the previously selected mail folder name.

 new_name